 - Respect for persons (autonomy)

-Click HERE for a list of references that are useful for stimulating discussion about the ethical conduct of research involving human subjects, participants or co-researchers.
+Click HERE for a list of references that are useful for stimulating discussion about the ethical conduct of research involving human participants, participants or co-researchers.

 The UAF IRB is an independent body comprised of scientists, non-scientists, and community members who are not affiliated with the university.
 The IRB reviews all UAF research projects involving human subjects by applying the three ethical principles mentioned above.
 The IRB review process is quite different from peer review; therefore, to assist you in your application the IRB has developed a forms that request the necessary information.
 Although this is different from a peer review process the IRB requires that you clearly state your research objectives and methodology because it is an integral component of evaluating risk versus benefit.
 Note: A side-by-side review of the IRB protocol and proposal is required for projects funded by the U.S. Public Health Service.
 Please submit a copy of your proposal in your IRBNet submission package.